soabase/structured-logging/README.md

 - The schema concrete instance is generated from the interface using Byte Buddy here: [Generator.java](https://github.com/soabase/structured-logging/blob/master/structured-logger-core/src/main/java/io/soabase/structured/logger/generation/Generator.java)
 - The logging facade forwards directly to SLF4J (or whatever).
 This is not a new logging library.
 - If writing a little interface schema is too much trouble, there's a preprocessor that will generate one from "mixins".
 See the example here: [TestGenerated.java](https://github.com/soabase/structured-logging/blob/master/structured-logger-generator-test/src/test/java/io/soabase/structured/logger/TestGenerated.java)
+- You can create "factories" that generate multiple/all of your logging schema in one place.
+Example here: [SampleSchemaFactory.java](https://github.com/soabase/structured-logging/blob/master/structured-logger-generator-test/src/test/java/io/soabase/structured/logger/SampleSchemaFactory.java)
 - Very small (< 50K) library with minimal third party dependencies (only ByteBuddy and SLF4J)

 ## Performance / Benchmarks